 Herbs can be categorized into three major classes.
 These include annual herbs, perennial herbs, and biennial herbs.
 Before you start growing herbs for healing, nutritional, or recreational benefits, it pays to conduct some research on the type of herbs you intend to grow and determine the weather conditions, soil type, water, lighting, and maintenance levels that they need to do best.

 In other words, what you need most is information.
-On this note, some herbs you might be interested in when getting started include:
+On this note, some herbs you might be interested in when getting started in this beginner guide for herb gardening include:

 This is a great flavoring herb and for ages, it has also been used to reduce swelling and inflammation, fight bad breath, and aid in digestion.